-These final recommendations were approved by the Commission at the June 2014 Public Commission Meeting.
+These final recommendations are for Commission action at the June 2014 Public Commission Meeting.

 Final Report on Uncompensated Care Policy Recommendation

 Overview

 Since it first began setting rates, the HSCRC has recognized the cost of uncompensated care (charity care and bad debt) within Maryland's unique hospital rate setting system.
 As a result, patients who cannot pay for care are still able to access hospital services, and hospitals are credited for a reasonable level of uncompensated care provided to those patients.